ximpledev/lib-test/README.md

 to sum up
 when using 'npm link'
-"we have to install lib-test's dependency", such as: moment then app-test, without installing moment, can use lib-test
+"we have to install the module in lib-test", such as: moment module then app-test, without installing that module, can use lib-test

 -----